Workflows and prompting¶

 [Displays deployment commands and instructions]

-Interact with the DataRobot CLI
+Interact with the DataRobot CLI¶

 DataRobot Agent Assist runs certain DataRobot CLI (dr) commands on your behalf and can run other shell commands (including additional dr commands) with your approval.

-• At startup: The assistant runs dr dependencies check to verify that required tools (Python, Node, Git, Task, Pulumi, etc.) are installed and meet minimum versions.
-See Prerequisites and installation.
+dr dependencies checkto verify that required tools (Python, Node, Git, Task, Pulumi, etc.) are installed and meet minimum versions.
+See Prerequisites and installation. - Code workflow: When you use the assistant to clone and prepare the template (for example, "Code an AI agent" or "prepare to code"), it runs

-• Any workflow: The assistant can run shell commands—including dr subcommands—after you approve.
+drsubcommands—after you approve.
 It shows the command and description, then prompts for approval before executing.

 For full DataRobot CLI usage (authorization, deployment, and other commands), see the DataRobot CLI documentation.

-Prompting considerations
+Prompting considerations¶

 Consider the following guidelines to get better results from the assistant:

-• Be specific: "Create a customer support agent that handles order inquiries and escalates billing issues" rather than "Create an agent".
+- Be specific: "Create a customer support agent that handles order inquiries and escalates billing issues" rather than "Create an agent".

-• Provide context: "I'm building a travel booking agent and need help with the flight search API integration" rather than "Help me with my code".
+- Provide context: "I'm building a travel booking agent and need help with the flight search API integration" rather than "Help me with my code".

-• Ask for explanations: "Explain why this code isn't working and show me how to fix it" rather than "Fix this".
+- Ask for explanations: "Explain why this code isn't working and show me how to fix it" rather than "Fix this".

-• Iterate: "This is good, but can you make it handle edge cases like cancelled orders?" rather than accepting the first solution.
+- Iterate: "This is good, but can you make it handle edge cases like cancelled orders?" rather than accepting the first solution.